-Population Description In/Out of CCOs Disenrollment Options Given 2 1, 3, 5, 6, 7, and 8 Individuals of the Mandatory; current FFS Other CCO if identified populations enrollees not available; MCO if no other than those transitioned for physical CCO in area; FFS with footnoted.
-3 health until November cause 2012 21 Breast and Cervical Not enrolled until Other CCO if Cancer Treatment November 2012, then available; MCO if no Program Mandatory CCO in area; FFS with
+Population Description In/Out of CCOs Disenrollment Options Given 1, 3, 5, 6, 7, and 8 Individuals of the identified populations other than those footnoted.
+Mandatory in Other CCO if available; FFS with cause 21 Breast and Cervical Cancer Treatment Program Mandatory in Other CCO if available; FFS with cause

-2 See (b) below for more information on disenrollment/plan change options and timelines.
+&lt;sup>1 See (b) below for more information on disenrollment/plan change options and timelines.